 Do you have any beauty “splurges”?

 I try to embrace my so-pale-it’s-almost-blue skin, but sometimes I feel self conscious in a bathing suit or shorts.
 My legs just look so pale and you can see every pore and freckle and vein.
 Attractive, right?
 This past summer, my friend mentioned that she gets spray tans before vacations, and I ended up trying it out.
-I went to Brazil Bronze in Soho and it was $40 and lasted almost two weeks.
-You go into a little room and put on disposable underwear, and a woman comes in and sprays your whole body while you stand in funny positions (like a bodybuilder).
+I went to Brazil Bronze in Soho and it was $40 and lasted more than a week.
+You go into a little room and put on disposable underwear, and a woman comes in and sprays your whole body while you stand in funny positions, like a bodybuilder.
 I chose the “healthy glow,” the lightest shade you can get, since a dark tan would look obviously fake on me.
-As I walked out of the salon, I caught a glimpse of myself in a mirror, and my skin looked so healthy and good, and I felt really pretty for a week or so.
+As I walked out of the salon, I caught a glimpse of myself in a mirror, and my skin looked so healthy and good.
 It was definitely worth it, and I plan to do it again next summer!

 Do you wear anything special on dates?

 Lipstick!
-If you find the right lipstick, it enhances your whole face—makes your eyes look brighter, makes your teeth look whiter, makes your face open up.
-When I was pregnant, I realized how great lipstick is, since I always felt tired and frumpy, but applying lipstick would instantly make me feel pretty.
+When I was pregnant, I started wearing lipstick every day.
+Even when I was tired and frumpy, applying lipstick instantly made me feel pretty.
+It makes your eyes look brighter and your teeth look whiter.
 My go-to is a bright pinky red by Kate Spade called Fanciful Merlot (pictured above).
 For bright red, I love Mac Ruby Woo.
 For sexy dark red, I love NARS Majella.
 For plum, I love Revlon Plum Velour.
 For pink, I love NARS Niagara.

 What do you do to style and care for your hair?